Funmoring46/FunmorningTransit/docs/stations/mountains.md

 ![Exit A of Mountains Station](https://github.com/Funmoring46/FunmorningTransit/blob/main/docs/assets/mountains.png?raw=true){ width="750" }

 Mountains Station (Chinese: 山站) is a station on Line 1, Line 2, Home APM, Airport APM, Fast Line, Mountains-Kiyama Railway, Mountains-Kuangzhen East Railway, Mountains-Sandi Railway and a bus station on route 1.
-It is a very big station consisting of about 5 floors and is a major terminus for many routes.
+Located on Shanlu area, it is a very big station consisting of about 5 floors and is a major terminus for many routes.
+It was opened around the end of August 2025.

 ## History